ni/nimi-python/docs/nifgen/functions.rst

 .. py:method:: configure_arb_waveform(waveform_handle, gain, offset)

-    Configures the attributes of the signal generator that affect arbitrary waveform generation.
+    Configures the properties of the signal generator that affect arbitrary waveform generation.
 Sets the :py:data:`nifgen.Session.arb_waveform_handle`,
-    :py:data:`nifgen.Session.arb_gain`, and :py:data:`nifgen.Session.arb_offset` attributes.
+    :py:data:`nifgen.Session.arb_gain`, and :py:data:`nifgen.Session.arb_offset` properties.

-    .. note:: The signal generator must not be in the Generating state when you call this function.
+    .. note:: The signal generator must not be in the Generating state when you call this method.

     .. tip:: This method requires repeated capabilities (usually channels).
 If called directly on the